zencart/documentation/content/dev/contributing/coding_standards.md

 Remember that double quoted strings are checked for interpolation.

 Use single quoted strings in cases where variables are not used.
-If single and double quotes are used within a string, use single quotes on the outside.
+If single and double quotes are used within a string, use single quotes on the outside (as the outer wrapping pair).

 ```
 echo 'Token set.
 You may now continue configuring the module.';
+echo 'This petal is 3" in diameter.';
 ```

 By convention, MySQL statements are enclosed in double quotes so that values may be entered in single quotes (without interpolation).
 See below.